1928 New York Yankees

-The New York Yankees' 1928 season was their 26th season.
-The team finished with a record of 101-53, winning their sixth pennant, finishing 2.5 games ahead of the Philadelphia Athletics.
+The 1928 New York Yankees played the 26th season in team history.
+They finished with a record of 101-53, winning their sixth pennant, finishing 2.5 games ahead of the Philadelphia Athletics.
 New York was managed by Miller Huggins.
 The Yankees played at Yankee Stadium.
 In the World Series, they swept the St. Louis Cardinals.
 Pitcher Urban Shocker died in September due to tuberculosis.

 The 1928 Yankees, were, like the 1927 Yankees, utterly dominant, staying in first place almost the entire season.
 They played close to .800 ball in April and then played over .800 in May.
 In July and August they slipped to a bit over .550 ball but by then it didn't matter.
 The Yanks beat every team in the league, but oddly, struggled a bit only with the 1928 Browns, who they beat only by 12-10.